Logo of the The Poor Swiss

 Finpension Vested Benefits

 Finpension Vested Benefits started in 2017 as a vested benefits account provider.
 Finpension Vested Benefits is a second pillar foundation.
-The assets of the foundation are managed by finpension.
+The foundation’s assets are managed by finpension.

 Finpension is a digital provider.
 You will use the web interface to access and manage your account.